Chest3rf1eld/nikchester.ansible-role.hestiacp/README.md

 This ansible role in addition to installing HesiaCP allows you to:
 1. Select the configuration of services for HestiaCP
 2. Add the required php versions
-3. create a hostname certificate
+3. Create a hostname certificate
-4. Install one of the eight ready-made configs for MySQL
+4. Install one of the eight ready-made configs for MySQL (Configs by <a href="https://github.com/t0rik/mysql-configs-samples/tree/master">torik</a>
 5. Install the advanced configuration for Bind (Named)
 5. Set which nameservers will be the default for each user
 6. Set the number of backups for each user